jia-xinyu/jia-xinyu.github.io/_projects/4_project.md

     Steel truss cockpit of Gspeed 2017-E.
 </div>

-From this season, we adpoted the CFRP monocoque which showed much better performance than steel trusses.
+Therefore, from this season, we adpoted the CFRP monocoque which performed much better than steel trusses.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">